Skip to contents

 Externally derived epoch-level data

-Note: For Actiwatch and ActiGraph, physical activity description and sleep classification needs to be tailored to count-specific algorithms: do.neishabouricounts = TRUE, acc.metric = "NeishabouriCount_x", HASPT.algo = "NotWorn" HASIB.algo = "NotWorn"; Note 2: For UK Biobank csv epoch data GGIR does not facilitate sleep analysis as arm angle is not exported.
+Note: For Actiwatch and ActiGraph, physical activity description and sleep classification needs to be tailored to count-specific algorithms: do.neishabouricounts = TRUE, acc.metric = "NeishabouriCount_x", HASPT.algo = "NotWorn" HASIB.algo = "NotWorn"; Note 2: For UK Biobank csv epoch data, GGIR does not facilitate sleep analysis as arm angle is not exported.

-Sensor brand Data format Combine with parameter
+Sensor brand Data format Parameters

 Actiwatch .csv dataFormat = "actiwatch_csv" extEpochData_timeformat = "%m/%d/%Y %H:%M:%S"